splunk/public-o11y-docs/gdi/private-connectivity/aws-privatelink.rst

 1. Log in to the AWS Management Console, and open the :guilabel:`Amazon VPC service` in the specific region where you intend to set up AWS PrivateLink.

-2. On the left navigation pane, select :guilabel:`Endpoints`.
+2. On the left navigation pane, select :guilabel:`PrivateLink and Lattice`.

-3. Select :guilabel:`Endpoint`, and then :guilabel:`Other endpoint services`.
+3. Select :guilabel:`PrivateLink and Lattice > Endpoints`, and select endpoint services that use NLBs and GWLBs.

 4. Enter and verify the service name based on the AWS region where you're configuring the VPC endpoint.
 Identify the appropriate service name using the :ref:`AWS PrivateLink service names table <aws-privatelink-service-names>`.